 Metals Segment - The Metals Segment utilizes separate sales organizations for its different product groups.
 Stainless steel pipe is sold nationwide under the Brismet trade name through authorized stocking distributors at warehouse locations throughout the country.
 In addition, large quantity orders are shipped directly from Bristol's plant to end-user customers.
-Producing sales and providing service to the distributors and end-user customers are the Vice President of Sales, two outside sales employees, six independent manufacturers' representatives and nine inside sales employees.
-The Metals Segment had one domestic customer (Hughes Supply, Inc.) that accounted for approximately 15, 11 and 20 percent of the Metals Segment's revenues in 2006, 2005 and 2004, respectively, and approximately ten and 13 percent of consolidated revenues in 2006 and 2004, respectively.
-The Segment also had one domestic customer that accounted for approximately 14 percent of the Segment's revenues in 2006, and less than ten percent for 2005 and 2004.
+Producing sales and providing service to the distributors and end-user customers are the Vice President of Sales, two outside sales employees, five independent manufacturers' representatives and eight inside sales employees.
+The Metals Segment had one domestic customer (Hughes Supply, Inc.) that accounted for approximately 12, 15 and 11 percent of the Metals Segment's revenues in 2007, 2006 and 2005, respectively, and approximately ten percent of the Company's consolidated revenues in 2006.
+The Segment also had one domestic customer that accounted for approximately 14 percent of the Segment's revenues in 2006, and less than ten percent for 2007 and 2005.
 Loss of either of these customers' revenues would have a material adverse effect on both the Metals Segment and the Company.